 Transplantation for recurrent bacterial cholangitis or complications of liver failure

-Liver transplantation is the only treatment that improves life expectancy in patients with primary sclerosing cholangitis and that offers a cure.
-Recurrent bacterial cholangitis, complications of end-stage liver disease (eg, intractable ascites, portosystemic encephalopathy, bleeding esophageal varices), or cholangiocarcinoma (in appropriately selected patients) are indications for liver transplantation.
+Liver transplantation improves survival and quality of life in patients with primary sclerosing cholangitis (PSC) (1).
+Indications include recurrent bacterial cholangitis, complications of end-stage liver disease (eg, intractable ascites, portosystemic encephalopathy, bleeding esophageal varices), or cholangiocarcinoma (in appropriately selected patients).

 Treatment references